vipuldelwadia/soundcloud-dl/README.md

 Instructions
 --------------
+* Clic "Donwload as zip" (at the right)
+* Unzip
+* Place scdl.sh where you want to download the music or add a `cd /placewhereyouwanttodownloadmusic` at the begining of the script
 * Apply executable permissions `chmod +x ./scdl.sh`
 * Usage: `scdl.sh [TRACK(S) URL]` or `scdl.sh [USER URL]` or `scdl.sh [SET(S)URL]`